digipolisantwerp/serviceagents_aspnetcore_deprecated/readme.md

 With the Basic scheme the authentication is done through use of a Basic Authentication header.

     Authorization Basic yyy
-where yyy is the base 64 encoded username and password.
+where yyy is the base 64 encoded username and password, with username containing an optional domain

 Basic authentication can only be used with an "https" scheme except for the **Development** environment!